$250 Grand Prize for the Logo Contest for the new Dwadwenaga:dat Language Centre at Woodland Cultural Centre!

 Exciting things are happening here at the Dwadwenaga:dat Language Centre. (pronounced Dwad-wen-ah-ga-dot) which roughly translates to “Let’s Interpret” or more specifically “let us all interpret/orally translate between two languages”.

-Our team feels this is very fitting for the world we live in today as Onkwehonwe, in our attempts to preserve maintain languages and ceremonies for each of our languages in today’s modern times.
-We believe that each of our Onkwehonweneha (Our ways/our language) are just as important as the next.
+Our team feels this is very fitting for the world we live in today as Onkwehonwe, in our attempts to preserve and maintain languages and ceremonies for each of our languages in today’s modern times.
+We believe that each of our Onkwehonweneha (Our ways/our language) is just as important as the next.

 When creating your design think about this:

 - How does language help people?

 - Why is it important to preserve indigenous languages?

 - What symbols, colours or pictures represent that?